milesreng/pantry-pal/README.md

 # pantry-pal

+This site is currently live at [this link](https://pantry-pal-pedt.onrender.com).
+Note that the API backend is hosted on a free service so it can take up to a minute to complete API requests upon first render

 ## User Stories
 - Authenticate securely
 - Create, view, edit, and delete recipes, with details such as name, cuisine, cook time, ingredients, and serving size